mmstoll/WestCoast_IndustrialEra_OA/README.md

 jupyter notebook
 ```

-### Demo
+### Notebook Descriptions

 ### Instructions for Use
+Each cell of code can be run with ```rubyshift + enter``` or you can run the entire notebook by selecting Run --> Run All in the toolbar.

+For more information on running Jupyter notebooks, see the [Jupyter Documentation](https://docs.jupyter.org/en/latest/).
 ### License
-These notebooks are licensed under the MIT License which allows academic and commercial re-use and adaptation of this work.
+These notebooks are licensed under the [MIT License](..master/LICENSE) which allows academic and commercial re-use and adaptation of this work.